Negrea-Andrei/weather/README.md

 # Weather App

 This web application allows users to check real-time weather information based on user input for a city.
 It utilizes the WeatherAPI to gather data and presents it in a user-friendly format.
+To access the website please visit https://negrea-andrei.github.io/weather/

 ## Features